 How do I get assigned to a risk class?

-When you apply, the underwriters take a look at your health, your family history, and lifestyle habits.
-These factors determine which risk class you’re assigned to.
+Again, each life insurance company underwrites a bit differently.
+We work with many life insurance carriers, so your chances of getting approved for a great policy at an affordable rate is higher than if you applied through an agency who only worked with one life insurance company.
 This is another reason working with Quotacy can benefit you.
-We work with many life insurance carriers, so your chances of getting approved for a great policy at an affordable rate is higher than if you applied through an agency who only worked with one life insurance company.

 What are the different risk classifications?